• Skip to main content

 Pinterest pin showing a roasted chicken in a cast iron skillet.

-A roasted chicken in a cast-iron skillet-with lemon slices.
+A whole roasted chicken in a cast-iron skillet garnished with lemon slices.

-Juicy on the inside and loaded with flavor, this roasted whole chicken recipe will quickly become one of your “go-to” favorites.
+Juicy on the inside and loaded with flavor, like my Grilled Spatchcock Chicken, and Smoked Spatchcock Chicken, this simple roast chicken recipe will quickly become one of your “go-to” favorites.

 Jump to: